EkaTur/Split-Bill/README.md

 Welcome to SplitBill!
 This web application helps you split bills evenly among a group of people, including optional tips.

+## Live Demo

+You can check out the live version of this website [here](https://split-my-bill-app.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)